changeworld/azure-docs.pl-pl/articles/dns/dns-web-sites-custom-domain.md

 Otwórz przeglądarkę i przejdź do `http://www.<your domainname>` oraz `http://<you domain name>`.

 > [!NOTE]
-> Upewnij się, że dołączasz `http://` prefiksu, w przeciwnym razie przeglądarki może próbować przewidzieć adresu URL dla Ciebie!
+> Make sure you include the `http://` prefix, otherwise your browser may attempt to predict a URL for you!

 Dla obu adresów URL powinna zostać wyświetlona ta sama strona.
 Na przykład: